buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 - Protect a village from attacks by hostile entities or monsters evoked from the Portals.
 - The Patrons want to manipulate the leaders of countries to enforce their cult.
 The characters must thwart plots and betrayals.
 - Form alliances with the Patrons to obtain magical powers or protection, navigating between the different requests and expectations of these *beings*.
-- Investigate the origin and nature of the Omnipresence, trying to understand how to exploit its residues without causing further catastrophes.
+- Investigate the origin and nature of the Omniessence, trying to understand how to exploit its residues without causing further catastrophes.
 - The characters are apprentice wizards who must recover some fundamental spell to save their village/city.
 - Help rebuild devastated communities by finding resources, building infrastructure, and defending them from threats.
 - Survive in mutated and dangerous environments, such as nuclear deserts or forests infested with monstrous creatures.